Bielby: People named Bielby

 Bielbys who were multi-generational pioneers of Ontario, Canada: Richard Bielby (1774 to 1835) migrated with some of his family from Weaverthorpe, Yorkshire, England to York, Ontario, Canada.
 His son, Richard Milson Bielby (1809 to 1882) was also born in Weaverthorpe, Yorkshire, England and died in Ontario Canada.
 He was a noted Wesleyan lay leader in Ontario.
 His son Richard O. Bielby (1834 to 1899) was born and died in Ontario.
 Then Richard Matthew Bielby (1860 to 1943) was a pioneer of Missaukee County, Michigan, United States.
 This Richard Bielby was the first railroad engineer in the county, hauling freshly cut timber from the developing county to nearby Traverse City, Michigan in an early model steam engine (1890s).
 This same Richard Matthew Bielby was the local bank President, Sheriff and owned and operated a local Hardware Store in Lake City, Michigan.
 His family also helped found the first Presbyterian Church in Lake City, Michigan.
 Richard Matthew Bielbys brother, John H Bielby followed him down to Lake City, Michigan, United States from Ontario, Canada years later.
 Married Richard Matthew Bielby's wife (Jennie White) sister, Alice White.
 The White sisters were some of the first pioneers in Missaukee County.
 Jennie was "the first white baby" to arrive in the county.
 So all of the descendants of these two Bielbys are double cousins.
 The descendants of these four Richard Bielbys (and their siblings) represent most of the Bielbys living in North America today.
 Another interesting wrinkle in this history, is that the White sisters were the daughters of a direct descendant of a passenger on the Mayflower's very first voyage to America.
 Thus making all of the Bielbys who descend from the double cousin Bielbys of Lake City direct descendants of 1620 Mayflower passengers who settled in Plymouth Rock, Massachusetts Bay Colony!

 These multi-generation Bielby pioneers represent most of the Bielbys living in North America (Many provinces of Canada & and many states in the United States) alive in the early 21st Century.

 In addition to St. Giles, The College Arms (a small pub serving lunch and dinner), Bielby is mostly residential, with a few newer homes.
 Geese are still raised on the edge of the village.
 The Pocklington Canal still provides a splendid water supply for such purposes.
-A Beck also runs close to Bielby and used to drive an old flour mill, but from time to time it can flood, as it did in June 2007, overflowing the streets of Bielby up to the doorsteps of some homes.
+A Beck also runs close to Bielby and used to drive Bielby Mill, but from time to time it can flood, as it did in June 2007, overflowing the streets of Bielby up to the doorsteps of some homes.

 Karl Pearson's grandmother was named Bielby.
 She lived in Crambe and other places near Bielby.